shrawank039/flutter_native_ocr/README.md

 ## Future Plans

 This package currently supports iOS only.
-Android support using Google ML Kit is planned for future releases, which may result in a package rename to `flutter_native_ocr` for better cross-platform representation.
+Android support using Google ML Kit is planned for future releases.

 ## Usage